 You basically toss 7 ingredients into a blender, pulse for a couple of minutes until creamy, and pour it into a pan to gently cook the garlic a bit.
 In a pinch you could even skip this step and just throw the sauce from the blender right onto your pasta if you don’t mind your garlic hot and raw.
 (Don’t skip cooking if you make the white wine version—you need to cook off the alcohol.)

-How to make vegan Alfredo sauce with no cashews
+How to make vegan Alfredo pasta sauce with no cashews

 A good cashew sauce is so welcome when you’re vegan, unless of course you have a nut allergy or have to watch your fat intake closely.
 In that case, a low fat, nut free sauce like this one can feel like a gift from the heavens.
 And we should all be watching our overall fat intake.
 (I shoot for 10% max.)